shaun-shannon/Flip_Gain_Analyzer/README.md

 # Real Estate Flipper Calculator

+*Disclaimer: This is my first python project.
+I expect to slowly update and add new features and updates to the project

 The Real Estate Flipper Calculator is a comprehensive tool designed to assist real estate investors in evaluating the financial viability of flipping properties.
 This project provides a robust set of functions to calculate various costs, profits, and returns associated with real estate investments.

 ## Features